The Department of Asian Languages and Cultures has various scholarships to support meritorious students in our Chinese and Japanese programs.

 Ellen and William E. Fisher Scholarship

 Ellen and William E. Fisher have provided funding for an annual scholarship to be awarded to an undergraduate student at the UW-Madison who is studying the Chinese language.
 According to the terms of the gift agreement, the award is based on merit, therefore there is no application, but faculty will make a determination based on students progressing in the program.
 Mr. Fisher stipulated that the award must be made in the Fall semester, so that the recipient can use it in the Spring semester.
-The award for 2017-2018 has already been awarded.

 2017-18 Tyler Ruzicka